 - Household products to support the home learning environment, such as a table and chairs

 - Advice on how to support their children’s learning at home, information on available services, tips on explaining coronavirus to their children and how they can manage their own stress.

 This emergency grant response for parents and children at home will initially be delivered in 12 areas across the UK where we are already working.
-However, we know the need for this support is far greater, and we can scale up this offer to other areas if we receive enough funding.
+However, we can scale up this offer to other areas if we receive enough funding.